Categories

 Do we always need to do pelvic floor exercises?

-Simple answer is yes.
+The simple answer is yes.
 But think of it like this, do you always need to eat well to feel good?
 Or put petrol in your car for it to work?
-Do you want your muscles to be functioning well when you’re into your 80’s and live a great life to exercise and move about like you want to?
+Do you want your muscles to be functioning well when you’re into your 80’s and live a great life being able to exercise and move about like you want to?

 It’s also best to have a pelvic floor exercise program that targets your muscles specifically so you can feel what it feels like to you when your pelvic floor muscles are working well.
 Everyone is different and everyone will feel it differently.
 Then you can add more functional movements so your body learns to use these muscles again without you thinking about it.
 Like our programs at PPF!